Activities at Ochil Care Home

 Hi, I’m Patrycja and am very excited to be a part of the amazing team at Ochil.

-I have been working as an Activities Co-ordinator for the last 2 years, always making sure that the programme of activities and events provide a source of fun and laughter and helps each resident to live their life to the full.
-Please do feel free to come and be part of it with your loved ones
+I have been working as an Activities Co-ordinator since November 2023, always making sure that the programme of activities and events provides a source of fun and laughter and helps each resident to live their life to the full.
+Please do feel free to come and be part of it with your loved ones.

 Activities and Events Partnerships